Terry Corbell, The Biz Coach

 In dealing material suppliers, offer to pay them cash on delivery on future shipments so that they can continue to earn their gross margin on your purchases and suggest that you will also pay a small percentage toward their prior outstanding balance.
 Your vendor will keep you as a profitable customer and their outstanding receivables will be reduced over time.

-For creditors, keep your commitments on making payments to re-establish credibility.
+Keep your commitments on making payments to re-establish credibility.

 Continue to monitor your company’s financial health.
 Identify your company’s key performance indicators, or critical success factors.
 These indicators must be SMART, an acronym for specific, measurable, achievable, relevant and track-able.
 They typically relate to sales to key customers, accounts receivable collections, cash balance, raw material deliveries, and sales backlog.